 Now, new evidence published by Mothers Against Drunk Driving aims to show how well these devices work.
 MADD's recently-released research is likely aimed at convincing every state to adopt mandatory ignition interlock devices for all motorists convicted of DUI.

 According to MADD, ignition interlock devices stopped 2.3 million attempts on the part of motorists to drive while impaired by alcohol since 2006.
 In Alabama alone, 1,943 attempts to drive drunk were stopped by the IID and in the last year alone, 765 motorists were prevented from operating their vehicles because their blood alcohol concentration was too high.

-First time DUI offenders also must have an ignition interlock device installed if they had a BAC of .15 or higher, if there was a passenger in the car with them under the age of 14, if they refused a breathalyzer testing or if they caused injury to anyone else.
-Usually, motorists must have their IID installed for a six-month period, but repeat offenders must have the device installed for longer and violations while the device is installed could also lead to its use for a longer time period.
+First time DUI offenders must also have an ignition interlock device installed if they had a BAC of .15 or higher, if there was a passenger in the car with them under the age of 14, if they refused a breathalyzer testing or if they caused injury to anyone else.
+Usually, motorists must have their IID installed for a six-month period, but repeat offenders must have the device installed for longer, and violations while the device is installed could also lead to its use for a longer time of period.

 For motorists who aren't required to install an IID, they may also be able to ask a judge to use one so they can avoid a license suspension.
 If the judge agrees, a special license is issued to the convicted DUI offender stimulating he must only drive a car with an ignition interlock device installed.

 Although these rules are strict, Mothers Against Drunk Driving wants every state to impose mandatory IID requirements for every driver, even after a first offense.
 The recent study could help to strengthen MADD's case for more widespread IID use and could potentially result in Alabama laws becoming stricter.